guardian/coding-exercise-project/typescript-deno/README.md

 ## Usage

-- `deno run src/mod.ts` to run your code
+- `./script/start` to run your code
-- `deno test src` to run the tests
+- `./script/start` to run the tests

 ### Other commands